Downloads are hosted by

 First, let me introduce the basic directory structure that I’ll be using for this tutorial:

 I have a Dockerfile, an Ansible inventory, and a few simple playbooks for working with the Ansible Docker image module.
-The hosts in this environment are defined in the inventory.ini file:
+The hosts in this environment are defined in the inventory.ini

 There are three hosts that I am working with in this article:

-• docker-build - This server is used to build Docker containers.
+- docker-build - This server is used to build Docker containers.
 The container images are then saved off this host.

-• docker01 and docker02 - These hosts are used to run containers.
+- docker01 and docker02 - These hosts are used to run containers.
 Containers from build01 are uploaded and made available to both of these hosts.

 All three hosts in the environment have Docker and the Docker SDK for Python installed.
 The SDK is a requirement for using the Ansible Docker modules.
-You can install all of these from the standard repositories via yum:
+You can install all of these from the standard repositories via yum

 Building a container

 The first step in this workflow is building an actual container image.
-The image that I use in this article is very simple: it just launches a netcat listener on port 8080 and waits for client connections, as you can see from the Dockerfile:
+The image that I use in this article is very simple: it just launches a netcat

 A simple Ansible playbook can then be used to build a container image based on this Dockerfile:

-This playbook creates a build directory on the 'build' server, copies the Dockerfile to this directory, and then builds the container using the docker_image Ansible module.
+Ansible module.
 The source parameter set to 'build' tells the module to build a container image based on the listed path.
 In this case, the path points to the directory and Dockerfile that were copied to the build host.

 Running this playbook successfully builds the container image:

-You can log into the build server after the playbook completes to see that the democontainer:v1.0 image has been successfully built and is available to launch a container: Apple store os x el capitan.
+image has been successfully built and is available to launch a container: Apple store os x el capitan.

 Saving a container image

-Container images can be saved to a tarball using the docker save command.
+command.
 Tarballs provide a convenient way to 'export' your container images.
-The Ansible Docker image module also includes support to export an image to a tar file:
+The Ansible Docker image module also includes support to export an image to a tar

-This playbook first archives the image using the docker_image module and then fetches the file from the remote server and places it into the local directory.
-After successfully running the playbook, you have a tar file in your local directory that contains the contents of the image:
+module and then fetches the file from the remote server and places it into the local directory.
+After successfully running the playbook, you have a tar

-Notice that the democontainer is now tarred up in the local directory:
+is now tarred up in the local directory:

 Loading a container image